peacefulpixel/articles/articles/the-issue-of-null/article.md

 return ""; // Or what?????
 ```

-Now it's safe?
-Yeah, but we got 15 lines instead of one line of simple and direct logic.
+Is it safe now?
+Yeah, but we got 15 weird lines instead of one line of simple and direct logic.
 Also, the code below still may have to produce unexpected results like just two spaces and that's it.

 Do you see the comment on the last line?
 I left it because I don't really understand what should I do if I got ``null`` instead of a ``User`` instance. **And it's not my fault**, because I writing my method for a ``User``, not for a ``Car``, ``Kittie`` or ``null``.
 That's the point - you define what you expect and work with it.

 ### Theoretical correctness

 Object-oriented programming idea is based on our material world.
 We look in the window, we see cars riding streets.
 Multiple cars have multiple wheels.
 Here is an idea - class Wheel and four instances of that in the class Car.
 Straight and explicit.
-We don't need to know what that Wheels made of (usually), since it's a responsibility of a wheel factory and government standards.
+We don't need to know what these Wheels made of (usually), since it's a responsibility of a wheel factory and government standards.
 We don't need to know how long it takes to create a wheel - the wheel factory might improve it if it's possible.
 But if you really need some special wheels, you can open your own wheel factory and take that responsibility on yourself.
 Anyway, now I want to replace a broken wheel in my car so here's my object-oriented story about that:

 I going to shop, buying a wheel, then going to my garage, removing a broken wheel, putting the new one I bought and when I tighten the bolts on it - **BOOM!** the universe collapsing and I don't even know why, because all that path I made, I didn't even knew that I was carrying a ``null`` instead of a wheel, because a wheel shop is out of stock.